 What about the Roman gods?
-No one worships Zeus anymore so we know that those are imaginary.
+No one worships Zeus anymore, so we know that those are imaginary.
 (Although I question that no one worships Zeus.)
-The same applies for the Aztec gods.
+The same applies to the Aztec gods.
 We know that the gods the Aztecs worshipped were imaginary.

 The question with all of this is, “How is this known”?
 Has the writer demonstrated that these gods do not exist?
 Not at all.
 Now a reader might be saying, “Well Nick.
 You don’t think they exist, do you?”
 Certainly not!
 However, my reasons for thinking they don’t exist are different from those of the writer.
 He says they don’t exist because there are no gods.
 I say they don’t exist because there is only one true God.
 Of course, I am open to these gods “existing” in the form of demons, but those would be finite beings and not God.

 Next, the writer gives us the pagan copycat theory.
 To begin with, I highly recommend my ministry partner, J.P.
 Holding’s, look at each of these that can be found here: http://www.tektonics.org/copycathub.html.
 The writer, in this case, is relying on outdated scholarship made popular by the internet, where one does not have to have any knowledge to flaunt his opinions and be treated as an authority.